 #4 Work it out

 There are times in the day when a good work out is just necessary.
-When you are going over the same math problem for the 47th time because their focus has escaped like the golf ball hit far into the sand dune, it is time to drop to the floor.
-Incorporate physical activity like pushups, pull ups and even jumping jacks into your school routine.
+When you are going over the same math problem for the 47th time because their focus has escaped as the golf ball hit far into the sand dune, it is time to drop to the floor.
+Incorporate physical activity like pushups, pull-ups and even jumping jacks into your school routine.
 For every 5 math problems, they can do 3 pushups.
 You will be increasing focus as well as bicep width with this practice.